courtiol/timevarcorr/README.md

     labs(title = "SP500 vs FTSE100", x = "Time", y = "Correlation") +
     theme_classic()
 #>
-#> You may set `nb.cores` to a number higher than 1 for faster computation.
+#> You may use several CPU cores for faster computation by calling `options('mc.cores' = XX)` with `XX` corresponding to the number of CPU cores to be used.
 #> h selected using LOO-CV = 60.9
-#> Bandwidth automatic selection completed in 8.9 seconds
+#> Bandwidth automatic selection completed in 9.8 seconds
 ```

 <img src="man/figures/README-example3-1.png" width="70%" style="display: block; margin: auto;" />